 - 1. As the interventions are within the barrage premises and on the barrage structure, there shall be no adverse impacts on land and assets due to any sub-component or sub-activities - 2.
-The barrage is not located in the Schedule V area, though, there is about 6.58% scheduled tribe population the district and there are scheduled tribe households in vicinity and downstream areas.
-These households shall not be directly impacted by
+The barrage is not located in the Schedule V area, and there is only1.06% scheduled tribe population in the entire district.
+These ST households are mainstreamed into the area.
+Further, no risk is identified on community due to rehabilitation work and therefore, these ST will not be impacted in any manner. - 3.
+Influx of migrant labour will be low as these works require only few but very skilled labours.
+Also, these workers will mostly operate from labour camps in proximity to the barrage premises and hence there would be minimal interface with communities and therefore significantly lower SEAH/GBV risks. - 4.
+Waste generation from labour colony can pollute drinking water sources of community; risk is low and can be mitigated by providing adequate sanitation facilities.

-- project in any manner.
-These ST households will be taken into account during the implementation of Emergency Action Plan. - 3.
-Influx of migrant labour will be low as these works require only few but very skilled labour.
-Also, these workers will mostly operate from labour camps within the barrage premises/proximity and hence there would be minimal interface with communities and therefore significantly lower SEAH/GBV risks. - 4.
-Waste generation from labour colony can pollute drinking water sources of community, risk is low and can be mitigated by providing adequate sanitation facilities. - 5.
-No impacts are envisaged on cultural heritage as no such sites ate identified in project vicinity. - 6.
-Labour related risk would include: - ➤ Safety issues while at work like injuries/accidents/ fatalities leading to even death, while at work; Occupational health and safety risks due to exposure of workers to unsafe conditions while working at heights, working using lifts, handling of equipment and machinery, exposure to air and noise pollution etc. will be addressed through OHS guidelines. - > Short terms effects due to exposure to dust and noise levels, while atwork - ➤ Long term effects on life due to exposure to chemical /hazardouswastes - Inadequate accommodation facilities at work force camp, including inadequate sanitation and health facilities - Sexual harassment at work - Absence or inadequate or inaccessible emergency response system for rescue of labour/workforce in situations of natural calamities. - > Health risks of labour relating to HIV/AIDS and other sexually transmitted diseases - Non-payment of wages - Discrimination in Employment (e.g. abrupt termination of the employment, working conditions, wages or benefits etc.) - > Unclear terms and conditions of employment - ➤ Discrimination and denial of equal opportunity in hiring and promotions/incentives/training opportunities - > Denial for workers' rights to form worker's organizations, etc. - Absence of a grievance mechanism for labour to seek redressal of their grievances/issues
+- 5. No impacts are envisaged on cultural heritage as no such sites ate identified in project vicinity. - 6.
+Labour related risk would include: - Safety issues while at work like injuries/accidents/ fatalities leading to even death, while at work; Occupational health and safety risks due to exposure of workers to unsafe conditions while working at heights, working using lifts, handling of equipment and machinery, exposure to air and noise pollution etc. will be addressed through OHS guidelines. - > Short terms effects due to exposure to dust and noise levels, while at work - > Long term effects on life due to exposure to chemical /hazardous wastes - Inadequate accommodation facilities at work force camp, including inadequate sanitation and health facilities - Sexual harassment at work - Absence or inadequate or inaccessible emergency response system for rescue of labour/workforce in situations of natural calamities. - > Health risks of labour relating to HIV/AIDS and other sexually transmitted diseases - Non-payment of wages - Discrimination in Employment (e.g. abrupt termination of the employment, working conditions, wages or benefits etc.) - > Unclear terms and conditions of employment - Discrimination and denial of equal opportunity in hiring and promotions/incentives/training opportunities - > Denial for workers' rights to form worker's organizations, etc. - Absence of a grievance mechanism for labour to seek redressal of their grievances/issues